Alex-Dinu/Demo-Code/README.md

  - Serilog.Sinks.Async is used to log asynchronously
  - Serilog.Sinks.RollingFile allows me to easily setup the rolling log file.

+Notice that we are sending a parameter type to the logger methods.
+This allows us to send in as many parameters as are needed to be logged as illustrated by the following interface contract:

+    void LogError(Exception ex, params object[] data);

 #### Entity Framework Core
 Being a .NETCore solution, EFCore is being used.
 #### AutoMapper